Coding Strategies: Using AI to reduce cognitive load

 Faded Examples

 As learners become more proficient, the benefits of using worked examples are reduced to the point at which they may start to become a hindrance rather than a help!
-As with any types of scaffolding and support, worked examples should be faded to provide stretch and challenge.
+As with any type of scaffolding and support, worked examples should be faded to provide stretch and challenge.

 Imagine a faded example as a sort of fill-in the-blank challenge, but with code.
 Start by giving students a near complete solution to a problem and challenge them to fill in the blanks.
 Over time, add more and more blanks until the student is essentially writing the solution for themselves.
 The following demonstrates a greatly simplified example of a fading using the Turtle library in Python.

 As learners become more proficient, the benefits of using worked examples are reduced to the point at which they may start to become a hindrance rather than a help!
-As with any types of scaffolding and support, worked examples should be faded to provide stretch and challenge.
+As with any type of scaffolding and support, worked examples should be faded to provide stretch and challenge.

 Imagine a faded example as a sort of fill-in the-blank challenge, but with code.
 Start by giving students a near complete solution to a problem and challenge them to fill in the blanks.
 Over time, add more and more blanks until the student is essentially writing the solution for themselves.
 The following demonstrates a greatly simplified example of a fading using the Turtle library in Python.